Kurukshetra War: Day 14

 While searching for Jayadratha on the battlefield, Arjuna kills seven akshauhinis of Kaurava soldiers.
 By Shakuni's plot, Duryodhana hides Jayadratha in their camp.
 Arjuna uses divyastra to carry Jayadratha's head to his father leading to his own father's death.
 Many maharathis including Drona and Karna try to protect Jayadratha but fail to do so.
 Arjuna warns that everyone who supported adharma would be killed.

 While Arjuna destroys the rest of the Shakatavyuha, Vikarna, the third eldest Kaurava, challenges Arjuna to an archery fight.
 Arjuna asks Bhima to kill Vikarna, but Bhima refuses because Vikarna had defended the Pandavas during the Draupadi Vastrapaharanam.
 Bhima and Vikarna shoot arrows at each other, before Bhima kills Vikarna with his mace.
 Drona kills Vrihatkshatra, the King of Kekeya, and Dhrishtakethu, the King of Chedi.

 Dushasana's first son, Drumsena, is slain by Prativindya, the eldest son of Draupadi and Yudhishthira, in a duel.
 When the bright moon rose, Ghatotkacha killed warriors like Alambusha and Alayudha while flying in the air.
 Karna fights him and releases Vasava Shakti, a divine weapon given to him by Indra.
 Ghatotkacha grows in size and falls on the Kaurava Army as he dies, killing an akshauhini of them.

 Day 15

 After Drupada and Virata are killed by Drona, Bhima and Dhrishtadyumna fight him.
-Because Drona has the Brahmanda astra, Krishna tells Yudhishthira that Drona would give up his arms if his son Ashwatthama were dead.
-Yudhishthira lies to Drona.
-Which disheartens Dronacharya, and he lays his weapons down before being killed by Dhrishtadyumna to avenge his father's death and satisfy his vow.
+Because Drona has the Brahmanda astra, Krishna tells Yudhishthira that Drona would give up his arms if his son Ashwatthama were dead.Bhima kills an elephant named Ashwatthama and Yudhishthira delivers the news to Drona which disheartens Dronacharya, and he lays his weapons down before being killed by Dhrishtadyumna to avenge his father's death and satisfy his vow.
 Kunti secretly meets Karna and asks him to spare the Pandavas, as they were his younger brothers.
 Karna promises Kunti that he would spare them except for Arjuna, but also added that he would not fire the same weapon against Arjuna twice.